sahyl/sahyl/README.md

 ---
 ### ✍️ Random  Quote
 <!--START_QUOTE-->
-Life is to be fortified by many friendships.
-To love, and to be loved, is the greatest happiness of existence. — Sydney Smith
+Beauty is not in the face; beauty is a light in the heart. — Kahlil Gibran
 <!--END_QUOTE-->

 ---